 “Man boobs” are commonly seen as an issue when guys are wearing shirts with a tighter fit, and the bulges aren’t in the right places.
 (Also a problem for women.)

-For David, however, the extra fat in his chest was actually making him feel physically uncomfortable.
+For David, however, the extra fat and glandular tissues in his chest were actually making him feel physically uncomfortable.

 He first assumed that it was a sign of heart problems, but checks with a doctor revealed no issues, so he turned to the most common trick in the bag – exercise.

-While his regime did help him lose weight, the fats on his chest didn’t go away and the pain was still persisting.
+While his regime did help him lose weight, the fat on his chest didn’t go away, and the pain was still persisting.
 He even resorted to putting ice on the sore areas, but it only served as a temporary relief.

 Unable to find a solution offline, and adding on to the fact that it’s not a common topic of discussion among Singaporean men, David had no choice but to search online for solutions.